Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 The Sydney PC & Technology User Site Incorporates - Responsive Web Design

 Responsive Web Design is about creating webpages that look great when viewed on any device and screen size.
-Whether viewed on a TV, desktop, tablet or smartphone, web pages should provide an enjoyable, user friendly experience for everyone.
-This can be acheived by adding "media queries" to the responsive site's CSS style sheet.
+Whether viewed on a TV, desktop, tablet or smart phone, web pages should provide an enjoyable, user friendly experience for everyone.
+This can be achieved by adding "media queries" to the responsive site's CSS style sheet.
 Media queries then automatically adjust and re-arrange the content of a website to suit the screen width of the viewing device being used.

 Total Validator is an (X)HTML validator, an accessibility validator, a spell checker, and a broken links checker all rolled into one tool allowing one-click validation of your web pages.

 Since its release Total Validator has become extremely popular with Web developers around the world.
 Each year millions of validations are performed using the desktop tools, of which over a quarter of a million copies have been downloaded.
 This excellent validator provides numerous options and quickly displays its results using your favourite browser.

 - The best HTML5 validation against the W3C Markup Standards

 - Accessibility validation against the WCAG (1.0 and 2.0) and the US Section 508 standards

 - Spell check English, French, Italian, Spanish, and German

 - One-click, and DOM-based validation using our Browser extensions

 - Validate local pages, and pages on intranets or other private sites